 At the Oaks Federation, our aim is to give children exciting and engaging learning opportunities that develop a love of learning.
 These are based on our Learning Values; 'push yourself', 'don't give up', 'understand others', 'explore' and 'imagine', as well as giving children opportunities to express and practise our Christian Values of 'love', 'compassion' and 'respect'.
 Our teaching and learning approach to maths is centred around the Concrete/Pictorial/Abstract (CPA) approach.
 We strive to embed our teaching through real-life contexts, making appropriate links across the curriculum.
 We aim to weave the three National Curriculum objectives of Fluency, Problem Solving and Reasoning into all units of maths learning.
 These objectives are connected and interdependent skills.
-We hope to have pupils who think mathematically, learn to use a wide range of methods to allow for deeper understanding and confidence when they tackle reasoning and problem solving.
-Emphasis is placed on number fluency to support rapid recall of maths facts in order to support children's efficiency in the reasoning and problem solving of maths concepts.
+We hope to have pupils who think mathematically, learn to master a range of methods to allow for deeper conceptual understanding and confidence when they tackle problem solving and explaining their reasoning.
+Emphasis is placed on number fluency using the NCETM Mastering Number Programme in all year groups, to support rapid recall of maths facts to support children's efficiency.
 This in turn supports children to achieve mastery in a concept with a deeper, more secure and adaptable understanding.